Moomba Festival: Parade and floats

 A parade (or "procession") and floats through the streets of Melbourne have been a key part of the Moomba festival since its beginning.
 Each year it attracts over 100,000 people to Melbourne's city centre as well as being shown on free-to-air television in Melbourne.

 The first Moomba procession was held in 1955.
 It was first televised in 1957, the year after the Melbourne 1956 Olympics.

 The floats have an annual theme, usually an elaboration on "Let's get together and have fun", the avowed mission and vision statement of Moomba and are usually from sister cities (of which Melbourne has six), schools and community groups.
 They also promote some aspect of the arts, like singing, dancing, or design.
 Swanston Street is the traditional home of the floats and spine of the city and horse- or tractor-drawn floats use the tram tracks.
 Decorated trams are sometimes also featured.

 In 2001, the parade came under media controversy when a French Troupe and Melbourne's Snuff Puppets had floats with naked people covered in body paint.

+In 2024, the parade, in its 70th year, was cancelled due to a heatwave with forecast temperatures from the high 30s to low 40s°C.

-Moomba monarchs
+Moomba monarchy

 The Moomba monarchy has been one of the most celebrated and controversial components of the festival over the years.

+Queens of Moomba (1955–1987)

+The first Moomba monarchs were the Queens of Moomba, awarded from the inaugural festival in 1955.
+The role was decided by a beauty pageant competition.
+It was awarded for the last time in 1987, as a new gender-neutral monarch position was established and the beauty pageant was abolished.

+Notably, 1966 Moomba Queen Erica McMillan was killed in a car accident seven weeks after the festival, in the car which she had received as a prize for being voted Queen.

+Kings of Moomba (1967–1987)

+Kings of Moomba were named beginning in 1967.
+The role was awarded to male celebrities.
+It too was abolished following the 1987 festival as the gender-neutral monarch was introduced.

+Occasionally, a "court jester" was also named to accompany the king.

+Moomba Monarchs (1988–1998, 2010–present)

-In 1999 the tradition ended when clowns Zig and Zag were appointed.
+In 1988, a gender-neutral Moomba Monarch position was established.
+Winners are typically celebrities and may be any gender.
+The first was television presenter Jo Pearson.
+In 1999, the tradition ended when clowns Zig and Zag were appointed.
 After it was revealed that, years before, Zig (Jack Perry) had pleaded guilty to child molestation, they were dethroned.
-In 2010 the tradition was finally restored after 11 years with Molly Meldrum and Kate Ceberano being named King and Queen of Moomba.
+In 2010, the tradition was restored, with Molly Meldrum and Kate Ceberano being named King and Queen of Moomba.

-Queen of Moomba (1955 to 1987) from Beverley Stewart to Marita Jones.
-Won by a beauty pageant competition.
-1966 Moomba Queen Erica McMillan was killed in a car accident seven weeks after the festival, in the car which she had received as a prize for being voted Queen.
+On some occasions, non-celebrities have been named for various reasons.

-Queen of the Pacific (1967–1977) from Betty Lim Saw Yim (as Princess of Malaysia) to Lei Maa (Princess of Hawaii).
+Queens of the Pacific (1967–1977)

-King of Moomba (1967 to 1987): British actor Robert Morley (1967), British actor Alfred Marks (1968), Italian opera singer Tito Gobbi (1969), featherweight boxing champion Johnny Famechon (1970), Russian clown Oleg Popov (1971), pop singer Johnny Farnham (1972) with Collingwood footballer Lou Richards as his Jester, indigenous Pastor Sir Douglas Nicholls (1973), ballet dancer Sir Robert Helpmann (1974), entertainer Rolf Harris (1975), entertainer Barry Crocker (1976), Disney character Mickey Mouse as King of Moomba and TV Personality Ugly Dave Gray as a Jester (1977), first Melbourne born king, entertainer Bert Newton (1978), entertainer Graham Kennedy (1979), TV actor Paul Cronin (1980), Lou Richards again but this time as King (1981), film, TV and stage actor Frank Thring (1982), TV Personality Daryl Somers (1983), footballer Kevin Bartlett (1984), TV Personality Ian "Molly" Meldrum (1985), motor racing driver Peter Brock (1986) and champion doubles tennis player Paul McNamee (1987).
-Another source lists Gobbi (1968), Marks (1969) and Richards as Jester (1971).

-Young Ambassador (2003–2009): Carrie Stoney, Sam Quinn, Alan Wu, Natalie Bassingthwaighte and Trisha Broadbridge.
+The Queen of the Pacific was a title contested by representatives from various countries and administrations from the Pacific and South-East Asian regions.
+It was decided by a beauty contest.
+The title was awarded from 1967 to 1977.